-World wide, most experience with remote sensing has been obtained using small fixed-wing aircraft.
+Worldwide, most experience with remote sensing has been obtained using small fixed-wing aircraft.
+In the last years Unmanned Aircraft Systems (UAS) or Remotely Piloted Aircraft Systems(RPAS) have been tested as platforms for sensors.
 Selecting a type of aircraft for remote sensing operations depends on a list of aspects based on the objectives to be met once having the tool.
-Short listed here it is worth mentioning size and weight of the instruments to be installed, the area to be covered and the endurance.
+At national level nowadays it is the number of tasks and required sensors or other tools that define the type of platform.
+Besides this a short listed here it is worth mentioning size and weight of the instruments to be installed, the area to be covered and the endurance.
 Selection of the sensor package also depends on the tasks to be fulfilled.
 Search-and-Rescue normally requires a homing device; border patrol may be difficult without a 360 degree radar.
-The standard package for pollution patrol flights consists of SLAR, UV/IR-LS, photo-cameras and can be extended with a MWR and/or LSF.
+The standard package for pollution patrol flights consists of SLAR, UV/IR-LS, photocameras and can be extended with a MWR and/or LSF.
 If operations during darkness are an option an Identification camera is useful.